Unveiling MiO: The Truth Behind Its Safety & Health Effects

 A pile of artificial sweetener or ace k

-Artificial sweeteners found in Mio, such as sucralose, stevia, and Ace-K are all detrimental to a healthy diet and really might make you wonder ‘is Mio bad for you’?
+Artificial sweeteners found in MiO, such as sucralose, stevia, and Ace-K are all detrimental to a healthy diet and might make you wonder if it is bad for you.
 Although artificial sweeteners are not necessarily horrible or an absolute no-no, they are better off avoided — and for a good reason.
 Just because something claims to be ‘zero sugar’, it doesn’t necessarily make it healthy.

 Some purported advantages of including artificial sweeteners in your diet are the versatility to use them in almost anything, the ability to be derived from natural substances, avoiding adding extra calories to your diet, and help with poor oral health.
-But aren’t artificial sweeteners ‘healthier’ than full-calorie sweeteners?
 There may be a few advantages of having artificial sweeteners vs. raw white or brown sugar.

-First thing’s first — what are artificial sweeteners?
-Artificial sweeteners are synthetic substitutes that contain a higher level of sweetness than table sugar [3].
-The most common artificial sweeteners approved by the FDA for use in the United States include saccharin, neotame, advantame, aspartame, acesulfame, and sucralose
+First thing’s first, artificial sweeteners are synthetic substitutes that contain a higher level of sweetness than table sugar.3 The most common artificial sweeteners approved by the FDA for use in the United States include saccharin, neotame, advantame, aspartame, acesulfame, and sucralose.

-Studies have shown that there is no clear evidence of artificial sweeteners causing cancer in humans [4].
-All sounds good, right?
-Can artificial sweeteners teach you how to stop eating junk food and sugar?
+Studies have shown that there is no clear evidence of artificial sweeteners causing cancer in humans.4 However, the question of whether artificial sweeteners can teach you to stop eating junk food and sugar or not remains.

 Let’s see the most common artificial sweeteners and why avoiding these is essential — especially if you are diabetic.